somacdivad/grinpy/README.md

 *A NetworkX extension for calculating graph invariants.*

 ### What is it?
-Grinpy is still in development.
+GrinPy is still in development.
 We are working hard to finish the first build.
 Our aim is to create an easy-to-use extension for NetworkX for computing all kinds of graph invariants.

 ### How do I use it?
+Full documentation will be released soon.
+For now, here's a sample:
 ```python
 >>> import grinpy as gp
 >>> G = gp.petersen_graph()